 Washing your nappies

 I always put nappies on a prewash or pre-rinse before I wash them, without any washing powder.
 This is ideal to sluice out the nappies.

 Bambino Mio sells special nappy washing powder, however any washing powder will do.
 Whether you use bio or non bio is a personal choice.
 I recommend using bio for washing nappies, but always check with manufacturers who may have specific guidelines regarding powder types.

 Always use enough to clean your nappies but not leave any residue.
-The amount you use depends on the load size, your machine and your water.
+The amount you use depends on the load size (make sure you have enough nappies for your needs), your machine and your water.
 To work out how much to use, use enough to ensure the nappies are cleaned but no bubbles are left when rinsing.
 There should also be no smell when they are dry.